kHorozhanov/cookieconsent/docs/advanced/button-actions.md

-# Data Actions
+# Button Actions

-`data-cc` is a custom attribute which allows you to bind any button — or link  — to a few, specific <br> [API methods](/advanced/api-reference.html) in order to execute core functions, without the need to use javascript code.
+`data-cc` is a custom attribute which allows you to bind any button — or link  — to a few and select [API methods](/advanced/api-reference.html) in order to run core functions, without the need to use javascript code.

 Valid values:
 - `show--preferences`